notacodebro/LTRMPL-1201/README.md

 <font size=4><b>Welcome to SR-MPLS 101 - LTRMPL-1201! </b></font>

-This lab was created to provide a *minimal* approach to learning segment routing and some of the foudational concepts around it.
+This lab was created to provide a *minimal* approach to learning segment routing and to instill foundational concepts.

 In this lab you will learn how to configure a four-node transport network with an SR-MPLS with MP-BGP in support of L2 EVPN overlay services.
 Along the way you will also verify and troubleshoot your lab network so that you can better operate the SR-MPLS network and L2 EVPN services for Day 2 operations.